csswizardry/csswizardry.github.com/_posts/2018-04-02-my-digital-music-setup.md

 src="https://www.youtube.com/embed/5g8a9luSZVI" frameborder="0" allow="autoplay;
 encrypted-media" allowfullscreen></iframe>

-After falling fully back in love with this track (and now owning a higher quality version of it) I decided to ramp up my home digital music setup to something a little better than my current one.
+After falling fully back in love with this track (and managing to track down a quality version of it) I decided to ramp up my home digital music setup to something a little better than my current one.
 I guess this one track kicked everything off.